transbioZI/dsMTLBase/README.md

 ## Install an DataSHIELD server

 The complete document for describing the installation of DataSHIELD server from scratch was [here](https://opaldoc.obiba.org/en/latest/admin/installation.html).
-Alternatively, to test dsMTL functions, one could dowload a [well-configured DataSHIELD server](https://data2knowledge.atlassian.net/wiki/spaces/DSDEV/pages/931069953/Installation+Training+Hub+-+DataSHIELD+v6.1) and install locally using Virtualbox.
-This resource was provided by DataSHIELD  team including several tutorials about the **installation, configuration and data management** of DataSHIELD.
-A quick test of dsMTLBase installation is possible based on [opal test server](https://opal-demo.obiba.org/ui/index.html#!dashboard).
-This is the open server for testing new DataSHIELD functions, thus it is not so stable. (username: administrator, password: password)
+Alternatively, to test dsMTL functions, one was recommonded to dowload a [well-configured DataSHIELD server](https://data2knowledge.atlassian.net/wiki/spaces/DSDEV/pages/931069953/Installation+Training+Hub+-+DataSHIELD+v6.1) and install locally using Virtualbox.
+This tutorial was provided by DataSHIELD  team.
+A quick test of dsMTLBase installation is possible based on [opal demo server](https://opal-demo.obiba.org/ui/index.html#!dashboard).
+This is an open server for testing DataSHIELD-derived functions, and will be regularly reset everyday. (username: administrator, password: password)

 ## Install dsMTLBase

 There are two ways to install dsMTLBase on a well-configured DataSHIELD server.
-With an administrator account, one could login the backend administration page from the web-browser, and let DataSHIELD server yield dsMTLBase codes from github webset directly.
-Alternatively, one could use the script (./inst/uploadFunctions.R) to upload the dsMTLBase codes from the local computer.
+With an administrator account, one could login the backend administration page from the web-browser, and let DataSHIELD server yield dsMTLBase codes from github directly.
+Alternatively, one could use the [script](https://github.com/transbioZI/dsMTLBase/blob/main/inst/uploadFuntions.R) to upload the dsMTLBase functions from the local computer.
 To use the script successfully, please fill your username, password and server IP in the top lines of the script.

 #### Using DataSHIELD backend administration page